 It must have been one of football’s earliest unwritten rules.
 Travel to a steel making or coal mining community and you will find a decent football team.
-Spain’s steel and coal industries were centred in the Basque country and Asturias, and one such community was Langreo.
-Now in recent years, the local team Unión Popular Langreo has found itself grounded in the Tercera, but there was a time, not too long ago, when it had its sights set on the big time.
+Spain’s steel and coal industries were centred in the Basque Country and Asturias, and one such community was Langreo.
+Now in recent years, the local team Unión Popular Langreo has flitted between the 3rd & 4th tiers of Spanish football, but there was a time, not too long ago, when it had its sights set on the big time.

 The Estadio Ganzábal was developed by the municipality during the sixties when an 80 metre seated stand was added to the east side.
-The old west cover was replaced with a new concrete cover in the mid 1970’s, which was only 50 metres in length, but did hang over a new seated area.
-UP Langreo did return to a nation-wide second division in 1970, but this excursion lasted just two seasons and the club has yet to scale such heights again.
+The old west cover was replaced with a new concrete cover in the mid-1970s, which was only 50 metres in length but did hang over a new seated area.
+UP Langreo did return to a nationwide second division in 1970, but this excursion lasted just two seasons and the club has yet to scale such heights again.
 It did make the newly formed Segunda B in 1977 and played at that level in 14 of the next 22 seasons.
 They reached the play-offs for La Segunda on just the one occasion in 1993-94.
 After a promising start, UP Langreo topped the group with two matches to play, but back-to-back defeats to CF Extremadura ended the dream of a return to the second tier.
-Much of the past decade has been spent in the Tercera, except for the 2002-03 season when the club finished 16th in Segunda B, but lost a relegation play-off to Calahorra.
-All but one of the past 13 seasons have been spent in the Tercera, the exception being a season-long jaunt in Segunda B in 2014-15.
+At the turn of the 21st century, UP Langreo found themselves back in the Tercera, and they would spend 17 of the next 19 seasons there.
+The only exceptions being two season-long excursions back in Segunda B in 2002-03 & 2014-15.

-The town of Langreo has had to reinvent itself in the past decade, after the closure of the mines and foundries in the late twentieth century left the town in the doldrums.
+The town of Langreo has had to reinvent itself in the early 2000s, after the closure of the mines and foundries in the late twentieth century left the town in the doldrums.
 Part of its urban regeneration saw the area around the ageing Estadio Ganzábal turned into a new sports centre in 2005.
 A year later and the stadium itself was completely rebuilt, and what a mighty fine job the municipality has done.
-The centre piece is a full length, single tiered stand on the eastern side of the stadium.
+The centrepiece is a full length, single tiered stand on the eastern side of the stadium.
 Whilst broad bands of red & blue seats add colour to the structure, it is the curved cantilevered roof that catches the eye.
-Suspended from above by a giant steel arch, it is a modern take on a classic design found 180 miles along the coast in Bilbao.
+Suspended from above by a giant steel arch, it is a modern take on a classic design that now stands 180 miles along the coast at Athletic Club’s Lezama training complex.
 The arch is tethered at each end, and from these anchor points, sprout two floodlight pylons that lean dramatically towards the pitch.
 Opposite the main stand is the altogether more conventional west stand, which features a narrow cantilevered cover above red & blue seats that spell out the club’s name.
-The first official match at the reconfigured stadium was played on 20 september 2006, when Spain & Turkey in an U-19 international.
+The first official match at the reconfigured stadium was played on 20 September 2006, when Spain & Turkey met in an Under-19 international.
 Asturian Juan Mata had the honour of scoring the first goal.
 The project was completed in 2008, with the installation of an artificial surface.

 At a relatively measly cost of 3.25 million euros, the Estadio Ganzábal has substance as well as style, being used extensively by the community.
-This includes an annual summer school that bears the name of a former youth team player and Langreo’s most famous citizen, one David Villa.
+This includes an annual summer soccer camp that bears the name of a former youth team player and Langreo’s most famous son, one David Villa.